A non-fiction collection of essays by Lena Dunham.

 Here’s some parts I enjoyed:

-I loved her reasons for writing (in this, she’s talking to a girl she admired, who had just asked Lena why she writes): “And in our work, we create a better or clearer universe,” I tell her breathlessly.
-“Or at least one that makes more sense.” pg 220 (ebook)
+I loved her reasons for writing.
+In this passage, she’s talking to a girl she admired, who had just asked Lena why she writes: “And in our work, we create a better or clearer universe,” I tell her breathlessly.
+“Or at least one that makes more sense.” pg 220 ebook.

 Thanks for reading!